 Test driven development (TDD) - This topic comes up again and again.
 If you have practiced TDD you will already know most this book has to offer.
 However if you are new to TDD, this book is a must-read.
 It is very short and easy to comprehend.
 The code snippets are in java.
 But are so simple that you can read them with any programming language background.
 I would say this is the best book for entering the world of test driven development.
 Kent Beck also included some humor in this book which makes it fun to read.
 The book is relatively short - it can easily be read in a couple of days.

 3 - Head first Design patterns

 Authors: Eric Freeman, Bert Bates, Kathy Sierra and Elisabeth Robson

 Do you want to learn about design patterns? look no further!
 I got this book in my hands while I was studying for my AP in computer science.
-I did not at the time, understand how great this book was.
+I did not at the time understand how great this book was.
 But I read it again after I had finished my education.
-I found to be such a great dictionary for design patterns!
+I found it to be such a great dictionary for design patterns!

 Even though this book is very technical with a lot of code to grasp.
 It is still relatively easy to read.
 It has some great examples and humor.
 The examples in the book are in Java, but they are applicable for most programming languages.
 If you already have this book and is looking for an alternative.
 You could try an older book I also enjoyed: Design Patterns: Elements of Reusable Object-Oriented Software